-eXp World Holdings, Inc. ("eXp", or, collectively with its subsidiaries, the "Company", "we", "us", or "our") owns and operates a cloud-based real estate brokerage and a technology platform business that enables a variety of businesses to operate remotely.
-Our real estate brokerage is now one of the largest and fastest growing real estate brokerage companies in the United States by agent count, and recently began to expand internationally.
+eXp World Holdings, Inc. ("eXp," or, collectively with its subsidiaries, the "Company," "we," "us," or "our") owns and operates a cloud-based real estate brokerage and a technology platform business that enables a variety of businesses to operate remotely.
+Our real estate brokerage is now one of the largest and fastest-growing real estate brokerage companies in the United States and is rapidly expanding internationally.
 Our technology platform business develops and uses immersive technologies that enable and support virtual workplaces.
 This unique enabling platform helps businesses increase their effectiveness and reduce costs from operating in traditional "brick and mortar" office spaces.
+Through various operating subsidiaries, the Company primarily operates a cloud-based real estate brokerage operating throughout the United States, most of the Canadian provinces, the United Kingdom (U.K.), Australia, South Africa, India, Mexico, Portugal, France, Puerto Rico, Brazil, Italy, Hong Kong, Colombia, Spain, Israel, Panama and Germany.